SecUSo/privacy-friendly-boardgame-clock/README.md

 ## License

-Privacy Friendly App example is licensed under the GPLv3.
+Privacy Friendly Boardgame Clock is licensed under the GPLv3.